technicat/fedicat/README.md

 Features: Good alt-text entry interface with large multiline field that you can't ignore and offers a Detect Text (character recognition) feature.
 When sharing a link to this app it prepends an extracted description for the link, so I use this app as a share target for links and photos.

 Quirks: No obvious indication in the feed that an image has alt-text, inconvenient path to profile (have to go through menu), doesn't display sensitive content warning.
+No longer actively maintained but [feditext](https://github.com/feditext/feditext) is a fork in progress.

 ## Mona by [@monaapp@mastodon.social](https://mastodon.social/@monaapp)